-- a tree board or department
+- A tree board or department

-- a tree-care ordinance
+- A tree-care ordinance

-- an annual community forestry budget of at least $2 per capita
+- An annual community forestry budget of at least $2 per capita

-- an Arbor Day observance and proclamation
+- An Arbor Day observance and proclamation

-(L-R) City of El Cajon Council Members Star Bales and Tony Ambrose with Mike Palat, Chairman, San Diego Regional Urban Forest Council.
+(L-R) Former City of El Cajon Council Members Star Bales and Tony Ambrose with Mike Palat, Chairman, San Diego Regional Urban Forest Council.